ibm-cloud-docs/security-compliance/faqs.md

 {: #environment-list}
 {: faq}

-You can use the {{site.data.keyword.compliance_short}}} to monitor your security and compliance posture in the following environments:
+You can use the {{site.data.keyword.compliance_short}} to monitor your security and compliance posture in the following environments:

 * {{site.data.keyword.cloud_notm}}
 * Amazon Web Services